The Special Consensus: Touring

 Special Consensus tours frequently across the U.S. Every other year, the band has also toured Ireland and the United Kingdom, through at least 2017.

 Bluegrass In Schools

 In 1984, The Special Consensus initiated the Traditional American Music (TAM) Program, in which they introduce students and teachers to bluegrass in schools across the country.
 Cahill estimates TAM has reached approximately one million children.

 Special Consensus has also been involved with IBMA's Bluegrass In The Schools (BGIS) program.
 Cahill has been chairman of the BGIS Committee.
 He and his wife Jackie wrote a BGIS Implementation manual.
 In addition, Special Consensus provided the instrumentation for a Discover Bluegrass DVD.

 Awards

 The group is a two-time Grammy nominee for "Best Bluegrass Album of the Year" for the 2012 album Scratch Gravel Road, and the 2018 album Rivers and Roads.

-In 2016, Special Consensus was awarded the IBMA Instrumental Recorded Performance of the Year for their version of "Fireball."
+Special Consensus has won a number of International Bluegrass Music Association (IBMA) awards through the years.